You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 First Response Time

 Customers prefer or rather require an answer to be quick.
-In fact, it’s much better to give a simple answer (but any!) and do it quickly rather than delay the answer in order to provide more details.
+In fact, it’s much better to give a simple answer (but any!) and do it quickly rather than delay the answer to provide more details.

 This can be solved by automating the customer service process.